-For me, I already had the established transcription business, so I was just able to transition and offer all types of transcription.
-I already had established medical and general clients, reviews, a website, LinkedIn page, and Facebook page, so my clients were able to find me through those sources.
+For me, I already had an established transcription business, so I was just able to transition and offer all types of transcription.
+I already had established medical and general clients, reviews, a website, a LinkedIn page, and a Facebook page, so my clients were able to find me through those sources.

 Do you offer other services in addition to legal transcription?